 Some emergency medication such as adrenaline pens (for children who suffer from allergies) and asthma inhalers are not locked away as children need quick access to these.
-In these cases pupils have a red medical bag containing the medication and a copy of their care plan.
+In these cases, pupils have a red medical bag containing the medication and a copy of their care plan.
 This bag will move around the school with the pupils.

-Staff must notify the Headmistress in cases where they may require emergency medication.
+Staff must notify the Headteacher in cases where they may require emergency medication.
 Care plans will be in place for all staff and pupils whose conditions require additional risk assessments.

-Review Record Monitoring The school governors' Business Committee is responsible for monitoring the impact of this policy.
+Review Record Monitoring

+The school governors' Business Committee is responsible for monitoring the impact of this policy.

 Date of update (U) Updated (R) Reviewed by How was updated disseminated Parents informed Policy on website

 28/9/16 H. Gee (U) Teacher drive - staff briefing No Yes

-23/11/2017 H.Gee (R) Teacher drive - staff briefing Yes Yes
+23/11/2017 H. Gee (R) Teacher drive - staff briefing Yes Yes

 2/10/2018 N Evans (U) Teacher drive No

 Jan 2019 Govs (R) Teacher drive No

 Nov 2019 H. Gee (R) Teacher drive - staff briefing Yes Yes

 Nov 2021 K. Pheasant (U) Teams Yes

 Nov 2022 K. Pheasant (R) Teams Yes

 13/09/23 K. Pheasant (R) Read Through

 13/09/23 K. Pheasant (U) Teams Yes

+01.10.24 K. Wilkinson Annual Review Yes Yes

-Char nges/updates in the last review 1.
-Update to First Aider List - Appendix 1
+Char Changes/updates in the last review 1.
+Update to First Aider List - Appendix 1 2.
+Rationalisation of numbers of First Aid Boxes 3.
+Change to required contents of First Aid Boxes kept outside the main Office

-Appendix 1 Bowdon Prep School First-Aid Information First-Aid Personnel
+Appendix 1 Bowdon Prep School First-Aid Information

+First-Aid Personnel

+.
 The following members of staff have completed a First Aid at Work course: